Skip to content

 'demo',

-# Corresponding to the second placeholder ?, dictionaries automatically expand into multiple assignment syntaxes.
+# Corresponds to the second parameter placeholder ?, the dictionary is automatically expanded into multiple assignment syntaxes

 {